-The Solace Messaging Platform, as of SolOS version 7.1.1, supports OASIS Standard MQTT v3.1.1.
-This allows client applications to inter-operate with the Solace Messaging Platform without relying on Solace-specific APIs or custom software development.
+Solace PubSub+, as of version 7.1.1, supports OASIS Standard MQTT v3.1.1.
+This allows client applications to inter-operate with the Solace PubSub+ without relying on Solace-specific APIs or custom software development.

 Like the Solace Message Format (SMF) protocol, MQTT is a topic-based client/server, publish/subscribe protocol that enables client applications to exchange messages without direct knowledge of how those messages will be delivered to other interested clients.

 Clients can publish messages to defined topics, and they may use topic filters (that is, topic subscriptions) to receive messages that are published to those matching topics.
 All topics are UTF-8 strings, which consist of one or more topic levels that are separated by forward slash “/” characters.
 Separating topic levels using slashes creates a hierarchy of information for organizing topics.

 The SMF and MQTT protocols use similar topic syntax, therefore SMF and MQTT messaging applications can be used together in the same messaging network.
 That is, when an intersecting topic hierarchy is used, MQTT clients can receive messages published by non-MQTT clients (for example, SMF or REST clients), and non-MQTT clients can receive messages published by MQTT clients.
 However, there are some differences in topic syntax and usage between SMF and MQTT that must be considered before deploying MQTT applications in a network alongside SMF applications.
 For more information, see Topic Support & Syntax.